Sharing Locations

-"Sharing Locations" is a song by American rapper Meek Mill, featuring fellow American rappers Lil Baby and Lil Durk.
+"Sharing Locations" is a song by American rapper Meek Mill featuring fellow American rappers Lil Baby and Lil Durk.
 It was released on August 27, 2021, through Atlantic Records and Maybach Music Group, as the second single from Meek Mill's fifth studio album Expensive Pain.
-The song was produced by Nick Papz, KJ, Svdominik, and Xander.
+The song was produced by Nick Papz, KJ, Svdominik, and Xander and it contains a sample of "Chichovite Konie" by Filip Kutev's choir.
 It is the second time that all artists are on the same song, following their joint collaboration, "Still Runnin", which appears on Baby and Durk's collaborative studio album, The Voice of the Heroes (2021).

 Background

 On January 28, 2021, Meek posted a snippet of the track on Instagram and revealed the involvement of Baby and Durk, while producer Papamitrou posted the same snippet.
 Video cinematographer Caleb Jermale posted a short clip of the song's accompanying music video.
 The song was originally thought to be "Bae Shit".

 Critical reception

 Writing for Vulture, Zoe Haylock stated that Meek, Baby, and Durk "trade bars back and forth like it a high-school parking lot over a Nick Papz, Xander, KJ, and Svdominik production".